ktaylor63/southeast/site/content/our-services/partners-program.md

     <p>Salinas Fortuna Salt Flats are in La Parguera Natural Reserve in the municipality of Lajas.
 These salt flats were historically operated for sea salt production and are diked and channeled into a larger salt lagoon and smaller evaporator ponds.
 The variety in salinities produces a diversity of foraging habitats and nesting sites for wading, shore, and seabirds.
 In addition, the area is in designated Critical Habitat for the endangered Yellow-shouldered blackbird, as well as 9 other endangered species.
 The recently delisted Brown pelican forages in the site and nests in cays nearby.</p>

     <p>Over time, the channel facilitating water flow has filled in with sediment, disrupting hydrology at the site.
-PFW helped restore the site by dredging sediments to allow water flow, restoring a wooden bridge that connects the ponds, restoring a dike to facilitate channel dredging, and restoring a sluice gate to control the entry of seawater into the east salt pond.
+PFW helped restore the site by dredging sediments to allow water flow, restoring a wooden bridge that connects the ponds, restoring a levee to facilitate channel dredging, and restoring a sluice gate to control the entry of seawater into the east salt pond.
 This work has improved 27 acres of wetland habitat for a variety of migratory and resident birds, as well as provided improved coastal water quality by reducing sediments.</p>
   </section>

   <section class="page" data-state="TN">